adobe/aem-importer-markdown/README.md

 * `commitTime`: TODO
 * `repsoitoryUrl`: URL of the repsoitory you want to access
 * `privateRepository`: set `true` if this is a private repository
+* `branches`: a list of branches or tags that will be imported.
+This is useful when you have multiple API versions that need to be documented in parallel.

 #### Example Config
 ```yaml